-The following approval shall apply in respect of procurement of goods, works and services (quotations / bids) in accordance with the prescribed process (all amounts include VAT): the officials on the undermentioned level shall have the power to approve the requisitions d.
+The following approval shall apply in respect of procurement of goods, works and services (quotations / bids) in accordance with the prescribed process (all amounts include VAT): the officials on the undermentioned level shall have the power to approve the requisitions a. (a) For amounts from R1 to R2000.00 : LEVEL 4 Officials b.
+For amounts from R2000.00 to R30 000 : Level 2 and 3 Officials c.
+For the amount from R30 001 to R200 000 : Level 1 /directors d.
 The Bid Adjudication Committee may award a tender from R200 000 to R1.5 Million e. for all amounts above R1.5 Million shall be approved by Municipal Manager after receiving report from Bid Adjudication Committee and also has the power to sign any requisition of any amount